Occupational Exposures and Parkinson's Disease

 The interior of a Northern Ontario Mine in 1966.

-Also this year, she is among recipients of the Canadian Institute of Mining Award.
-On May 5 she will will be at the Awards Gala that honours people who have "epitomized success and innovation" in their fields.
-She will receive the Mining Safety Leadership Medal.
+Last year Martell was among recipients of the Canadian Institute of Mining Award.
+On May 5 2025 she attended the Awards Gala that honours people who have "epitomized success and innovation" in their fields and she received the Mining Safety Leadership Medal.

 For more information, see the professionally published research papers by Martell and other OHCOW researchers on the Mining Exposures page.
 These papers cover Parkinson's and other diseases shown to be the result of using McIntyre powder.